Skip to content

 whitelist.0 = *

-On the Linux host where Splunk Enterprise is installed, change into opt/splunk/etc/deployment-apps/Splunk_TA_windows/local directory
+On the Splunk VM where Splunk Enterprise is installed, change into opt/splunk/etc/deployment-apps/Splunk_TA_windows/local directory

 Copy app.conf *and inputs.conf from /opt/splunk/etc/deployment-apps/Splunk_TA_windows/default *directory